sublimelsp/LSP-rust-analyzer/README.md

 ### LSP-rust-analyzer: Run

-Select a command from the submenu.
+Select a cargo command from the submenu.
+This spawns a shell with terminus for tests, checks and executing code.

 ![Example](https://i.imgur.com/6bNxcur.gif)